quicwg/multipath/draft-ietf-quic-multipath.md

 only if it contains the last status sent for that path -- as indicated by the sequence number.

-A PATH_AVAILABLE may be bundled with a NEW_CONNECTION_ID frame or PATH_RESPONSE frame in order to indicated the prefered path usage before or during path initiation.
+A PATH_AVAILABLE MAY be bundled with a NEW_CONNECTION_ID frame or PATH_RESPONSE frame in order to indicated the prefered path usage before or during path initiation.